HariSekhon/DevOps-Bash-tools/README.md

   - `kubectl_dnsutils.sh`
   - `kubectl_gcloud_sdk.sh`
   - `kubectl_run_sa.sh` - launch a quick pod with the given service account to test private repo pull & other permissions
-- `kubectl_port_forward_spark.sh` - launches `kubectl port-forward` to Spark driver pod for Spark UI.
-If more than one Spark driver pod is found, prompts with an interactive dialogue to choose one.
-On Mac automatically opens the Spark UI on localhost URL in the default browser
+- `kubectl_port_forward.sh` - launches `kubectl port-forward` to a given pod's port with an optional label or name filter.
+If more than one pod is found, prompts with an interactive dialogue to choose one.
+Optionally automatically opens the forwarded localhost URL in the default browser
+  - `kubectl_port_forward_spark.sh` - does the above for Spark UI
 - `helm_template.sh` - templates a Helm chart for Kustomize deployments
 - `kustomize_parse_helm_charts.sh` - parses the [Helm](https://helm.sh/) charts from one or more `kustomization.yaml` files into TSV format for further shell pipe processing
 - `kustomize_install_helm_charts.sh` - installs the [Helm](https://helm.sh/) charts from one or more `kustomization.yaml` files the old fashioned Helm CLI way so that tools like [Nova](https://github.com/FairwindsOps/nova) can be used to detect outdated charts (used in [Kubernetes-configs](https://github.com/HariSekhon/Kubernetes-configs) repo's [CI](https://github.com/HariSekhon/Kubernetes-configs/actions/workflows/nova.yaml))